Eric Schmidt: The New Digital Age

 In 2013, Schmidt and Jared Cohen, director of the Google Ideas think tank, published The New Digital Age: Reshaping the Future of People, Nations and Business, which discusses the geopolitical implications of increasingly widespread Internet use and access to information.
 The book was inspired by an essay in Foreign Affairs magazine the two co-wrote in 2010.
 He also wrote the preface to The Startup Game: Inside the Partnership between Venture Capitalists and Entrepreneurs, by William H. Draper, III.

 How Google Works

 In 2014, Schmidt co-authored the New York Times best-selling book How Google Works with Jonathan Rosenberg, former Senior Vice President of Products at Google and current advisor to Google CEO Larry Page, and Alan Eagle.
 The book is a collection of the business management lessons learned over the course of Schmidt and Rosenberg's time leading Google.
 In his book, Eric Schmidt argues that successful companies in the technology-driven internet age should attract smart and creative employees and create an environment where they can thrive.
 He argues that the traditional business rules that make a company successful have changed; companies should maximize freedom and speed, and decision-making should not lie in the hands of the few.
 Schmidt also emphasizes that individuals and small teams can have a massive impact on innovation.

+The Age of AI: And Our Human Future

+In 2021, Schmidt co-authored "The Age of AI: And Our Human Future" with Henry Kissinger and Daniel Huttenlocher.